 3. Using your blog

 Having a regularly updated, engaging blog can help drive traffic to your website, develop better relationships with your customers, and increase your SEO.
+A well-maintained blog filled with informative articles can also become your ticket to be an expert in the industry.

 Posts with 1500+ words receive, on average, 68% more tweets and 23% more Facebook likes than one with under 1500 words.